-Animal kingdom is a noteworthy categorization of living beings on the surface of the planet which is also termed as Kingdom Animalia.
-The members included in this category are further categorised based on some specific features into various Genus, Family, Order, Class and phyla.
+The animal kingdom is a noteworthy categorization of living beings on the surface of the planet which is also termed as Kingdom Animalia.
+The members included in this category are further categorized based on some specific features into various Genus, Family, Order, Class, and phyla.
 The presence or absence of notochord on the animal body is one of the fundamental means of animal classification.
-It is to be mentioned here that a notochord is made up of a substance similar to that of a cartilage and appears like a flexible rod.
-It is believed that if an animal gets a notochord at point of its life, then it will be considered as a chordate.
+It is to be mentioned here that a notochord is made up of a substance similar to that of cartilage and appears like a flexible rod.
+It is believed that if an animal gets a notochord at a point in its life, then it will be considered a chordate.

-a) They are basically pseudocoelomate, coelomate, triploblastic or cylindrical animals.
+They are basically pseudocoelomate, coelomate, triploblastic, or cylindrical animals.

-c) Fertilization takes place in an eternal manner, where as some species are found to have internal fertilization.
+Fertilization takes place in an eternal manner, whereas some species are found to have internal fertilization.

-e) Among the members of the group, most of the times the sexual distinction cannot be done accurately.
+Among the members of the group, most of the time the sexual distinction cannot be done accurately.

-f) Through the use of body surface, trachea or gills; the respiration of the non–chordates takes place.
+Through the use of the body surface, the trachea, or gills; the respiration of the non–chordates takes place.

-Some of the very common examples of phylum are Saccoglossus and Balanoglossus.
+Some of the very common examples of the phylum are Saccoglossus and Balanoglossus.

-Animal bodies that are featured with the presence of notochord during any point of their life span are termed as the chordates.
-The members of this group are characterised with pharyngeal gill slits and hollow nerve cord.
+Animal bodies that are featured with the presence of notochord during any point of their lifespan are termed as the chordates.
+The members of this group are characterized by pharyngeal gill slits and hollow nerve cords.
 Some of the basic characteristics of these creatures are:

-a) The chordates are divided into large number and Protochordates are one of those to be evolved at the earliest times.
+The chordates are divided into large numbers and Protochordates are one of those to be evolved at the earliest times.

-b) In some animals, the presence of chordate can be found in the entire body, from head to tail; where as in some animals it is present only in the parts of their larval tail.
+In some animals, the presence of chordate can be found in the entire body, from head to tail; whereas in some animals, it is present only in the parts of their larval tail.

-c) Unlike the non–chordates, these creatures have a closed circulatory system.
+Unlike the non–chordates, these creatures have a closed circulatory system.

-d) They are generally bilaterally symmetrical, coelomate and triploblastic.
+They are generally bilaterally symmetrical, coelomate, and triploblastic.

-One of the important factors, taken into account while classifying the different kinds of animals in the world is the presence of spine or backbone in their body.
-An animal that has a backbone is called as the vertebrate animal and they are in the phylum chordata.
+One of the important factors, taken into account while classifying the different kinds of animals in the world, is the presence of a spine or backbone in their body.
+An animal that has a backbone is called the vertebrate animal and they are in the phylum Chordata.
 In terms of the vertebrates, the entire notochord or a part of it is replaced by the hard bones.
-Vertebrates are generally classified broadly into 7 different parts that includes the following:
+Vertebrates are generally classified broadly into 7 different parts that include the following:

 b) Birds (Class Aves)